Structuring School Opportunities

 Four beans and hiding cup on the bottom rods.
 Five (present or not present) marked on the top rods.

 What’s cool is to represent this with the fingers and thumb of one hand, like below.
 The quantities 0 to 9 are visible on one hand, not two, by using the thumb to represent five.
-If we commonly used the right hand for 0 to 9 this way, we could use the left hand for keeping track of the tens.
+If we commonly used the right hand for 0 to 9 this way, we could use the left hand for tens.

-If all those countless hours of math educator meetings simply decided to standardize finger counting this way, envisioning might be enhanced.
+Think of all those hours of math meetings and what resulted.
+Instead, if we simply decided to standardize finger counting this way, deep understanding of number and place value could be enhanced.
 You can find videos on YouTube showing how much calculation can happen on two hands, the left hand representing tens and the right hand representing ones.

 Subitizing